 Touchdowns and Factors

 Why touchdowns?
 Outside of being a fun exercise to see how a model designed for soccer translates to football, I think there is at least a reasonable football story for why we can use touchdowns as an outcome and why this is a useful exercise.
 A lot of people play fantasy football including myself, and want to know who has some scoring upside.
 Touchdowns in Fantasy Football act as mouthwash for fantasy scoring.
 I am in a Half Points per Reception league, meaning that a reception is worth 0.5 points, each receiving yard is worth 0.1 points, and a receiving touchdown is worth six points.
-So, for a league average receiving performance with no touchdowns, this is worth 5.77 fantasy points.
+So, for a league average receiving performance with no touchdowns, this is worth 5.3 fantasy points.
 A touchdown, or two, turns a baddish fantasy football performance into a relatively good one.

-Outside of my pretend team, TDs could also serve to tap a pass catcher’s latent ability.
+Outside of my fantasy team, TDs could also serve to tap a pass catcher’s latent ability.
 To be a good pass catcher in the NFL, you have to combine being a good route runner, athleticism, and the ability to catch the ball.
 You could argue that being a good pass catcher becomes more difficult when a team gets closer to the endzone.
 If we use some real player tracking data provided by the NFL we can see some of the difficulties of being a receiver in the endzone.
 If we look at the person who actually catches the touchdown, there are three defenders in the area if we count the corner playing Tyreek Hill.
 If we turn our attention to the outlet pass (number 35 in red) there are three defenders in the area when he slips out to make himself available.

 Undoubtedly, the probability of scoring increases as the offense gets closer to the endzone, but you have less room to get open.
 There is a pretty good case that as we start to shrink the field you have to be a crisper route runner and a good pass catcher since space is more limited.
 During a scramble drill you have to have a feel for where the defense is and your QB’s arm strength.
 If your QB is slightly off you are likely going to have to make a contested catch because everybody is a lot of closer.
 One small caveat is that I don’t understand all the nuances of play design and designing an offense, but you could imagine that it matters.
 As a play designer, you need to think about how to keep defenders where you want them.
 In the play above, Charcandrick West (number 35) likely has two duties.
 I would imagine that he is the answer if nobody is open, and he is likely tasked with occupying the linebackers so they do not sink into coverage, closing the window for number 84.